archiejs/archiejs-docs/modules.md

    * The services modules are are specified in `plugin.provides` key (in `package.json`).
    * A module with only one service to provide (and none to consume), can be just an `index.js` file with an `export`'ed function (we usually name `setup`).
    * A module can also consume other services by specifing them in `consumes` tag (in `package.json`).
+   * A service is usually a function or an object; but can also be a primitive.
   * Given a number of services, archiejs will orchestrate their initialization sequence as per the dependeny tree.
    * On initialization completion (success/failure), a callback function is initiated.
    * If some service is consumed, but not provided, it will result in appropriate `error` and the application will not run.